gatsbyjs/gatsby/docs/docs/html-generation.md

 #### 7. Render Final HTML Document

-Finally, we call [react-dom](https://reactjs.org/docs/react-dom.html) and render our top level Html component to a string and return it.
+Finally, you call [react-dom](https://reactjs.org/docs/react-dom.html) and render our top level Html component to a string and return it.

 ## build-html.js

-So, we've built the means to generate HTML for a page.
+So, you've built the means to generate HTML for a page.
 This webpack bundle is saved to `public/render-page.js`.
-Next, we need to use it to generate HTML for all the site's pages.
+Next, you need to use it to generate HTML for all the site's pages.

 Page HTML does not depend on other pages.
-So we can perform this step in parallel.
-We use the [jest-worker](https://github.com/facebook/jest/tree/master/packages/jest-worker) library to make this easier.
+So you can perform this step in parallel.
+Use the [jest-worker](https://github.com/facebook/jest/tree/master/packages/jest-worker) library to make this easier.
 By default, the [html-renderer-queue.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/utils/html-renderer-queue.js) creates a pool of workers equal to the number of physical cores on your machine.
 You can configure the number of pools by passing an optional environment variable, [`GATSBY_CPU_COUNT`](/docs/multi-core-builds).
 It then partitions the pages into groups and sends them to the workers, which run [worker.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/utils/worker.js).

 The workers simply iterate over each page in their partition, and call the `render-page.js` with the page.
 It then saves the html for the page's path in `/public`.

-Once all workers have finished, we're done!
+Once all workers have finished, you're done!